mehdirexon/Nobitex-Crypto-Price-Extractor/README.md

 ## Contributing 🤝

-1. You have contact me with me in [telegram](https://t.me/mehdirexon).
+1. You can have contact with me in [telegram](https://t.me/mehdirexon).
 2. Have a PR on my repo.

 ## Contributers